valegiunchiglia/DS_sessions/README.md

 ## Having issues downloading the Lecture materials?

+There are two options for you to download the material:

+---OPTION 1---

 Downloading stuff from github can be a bit confusing at first.
 The easiest way to do it is by copying and pasting the text directly in your RStudio.

 Example: Exercises file (`Exercises.Rmd`)